top of page

 9. MANAGEMENT OF THE BOARD

-9.1 The Board will normally meet bi-monthly on the third Tuesday of the month in March, May, July, September, November and January.
-Meetings will normally last for two hours (2pm –4pm).(10am – 12 noon)
+9.1 The Board will normally on the third Tuesday of the month in March, May, June, September, November and January.
+Meetings will normally last for two hours (2pm –4pm).(10am – 12 noon) or at such other time as the Board may decide

 9.2 A meeting can only be held if the Chair, Vice-Chair or President is present.

-9.3 The quorum of the Board is six voting members
+9.3 The quorum of the Board is seven voting members

 9.4 All voting members will have one vote.
-The Chair will not normally vote but will have the ability to exercise a casting vote.
+The Chair will have the ability to exercise a casting vote.

 9.5 Guests may be invited to the Board by the Chair or Vice-Chair but will not have a vote.